CrewMates-Open-Source/EduHelp/README.md

 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)
 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

-## How to Contribute?
+## How to contribute?
-- Read this [Contribution Guide](CONTRIBUTING.md), it will give you a detailed explanation of how, what and where to contribute.
+- Read this [Contribution Guide](Contibution_Guidelines.md), it will give you a detailed explanation of how, what and where to contribute.
-- Now take a look at the Existing [Issues](https://github.com/CrewMates-Open-Source/EduHelp/issues) or create your own Issues!
+- Now take a look at the existing [Issues](https://github.com/CrewMates-Open-Source/EduHelp/issues) or create your own Issues!
-- Wait for the Issue to be assigned to you after which you can start working on it.
+- Wait for the issue to be assigned to you after which you can start working on it.
-- Fork the Repo and create a Branch for any Issue that you are working upon.
+- Fork the repo and create a branch for any issue that you are working upon.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - If applicable, add screenshots to show the changes you made.
 - Last but not the least don't forget to have fun while contributing.